-Impact Mitigation Measures Implementing Agency Construction and demolition waste Remove from site as soon as possible; dispose of in approved manner at an approved site Solomon Power; contractors; ECD UXO Pre-construction survey of high potential UXO areas; removal and disposal of UXO; chance find procedure to be put into place Solomon Power; Royal Solomon Islands Police Social Land acquisition and assetsHybrid power generating facilities To be constructed by Solomon Power on leased land.
-Solomon Power Mini-grid distribution system - alignment, siting and erecting power poles Use existing road rights-of-way and communal land (based on obtained consent from community).
+Impact Mitigation Measures Implementing Agency Construction and demolition waste Remove from site as soon as possible; dispose of in approved manner at an approved site Solomon Power; contractors; ECD UXO Pre-construction survey of high potential UXO areas; removal and disposal of UXO; chance find procedure to be put into place Solomon Power; Royal Solomon Islands Police Social Acquisition of lands and assets for hybrid power generating facilities; possibility of acquiring lands by eminent domain as a last resort To be constructed by Solomon Power on leased land or government lands.
+For other types of lands (privately owned or communal), negotiated sale or VLD will be exhausted first.
+Solomon Power Acquisition of small parcels of land for the Mini-grid distribution system - alignment, siting and erecting power poles Use existing road rights-of-way and communal land (based on obtained consent from community).
 Solomon Power will obtain consent from Ministry of Infrastructure Development and/or Ministry of Land.
 Auxiliary poles will be installed and connections to households will be made by Solomon Power's contractor; activities will be monitored by Solomon Power; low voltage poles in the mini-grid will be installed, and conductors will strung, by Solomon Power.
 Damage to assets.
 The Project will avoid any impacts to privately owned or community structures.
 Any damage (accidental or willful) will be restored to the previous status before construction.
-Solomon Power (or the contractor responsible for household connections) Removal of privately owned trees / vegetation to facilitate household connections Consultant with the tree owner to obtain consent.
-Solomon Power to provide compensation for the trees in accordance with rates prescribed by the Ministry of Agriculture in accordance with legislation Solomon Power Noise and vibration Regular equipment inspections and maintenance; equipment to be kept in good working order; no work between 9:00pm and 6:00am; use of noise abatement equipment; grievance mechanism in place Solomon Power; contractors Traffic management Inform local authorities; minimize traffic disruptions; use of signage and traffic barriers Solomon Power; contractors
+Solomon Power (or the contractor responsible for household connections) Removal of privately owned trees / vegetation to facilitate household connections Obtain consent from the owner.
+Solomon Power to provide compensation at replacement cost.
+Solomon Power Noise and vibration Regular equipment inspections and maintenance; equipment to be kept in good working order; no work between 9:00pm and 6:00am; use of noise abatement equipment; grievance mechanism in place Solomon Power; contractors Traffic management Inform local authorities; minimize traffic disruptions; use of signage and traffic barriers Solomon Power; contractors